Written in 2016 by the SC Collections Group. Reviewed 1/2017.

 The International Dada Archive is the world’s foremost institution for the documentation of the Dada movement and the most comprehensive collection of materials related to Dada.
 Founded in 1979 by the Program in Comparative Literature and the School of Art and Art History, and supported initially by grants from the National Endowment for the Humanities (NEH) and the Jerome Foundation, the Archive’s operations were integrated with the University Libraries in 1984, and formally became part of Special Collections in 2012.

 The Dada Archive’s collection is spread across the University Libraries.
 Primary documents from the Dada era (roughly 1916-1923) and other rare or expensive materials are housed in Special Collections; later editions, catalogs, secondary literature, and other circulating materials are housed primarily in the Main and Art Libraries.
-Publications before 1923 are scanned for the Digital Dada Library.
+Many materials in the public domain are scanned for the Digital Dada Library.

 In addition to Dadaist material, the Archive extensively collects publications on related twentieth-century avant-garde movements, such as expressionism, futurism, and surrealism.
-The Archive collects in all published formats and all languages, but does not routinely purchase manuscripts.
+The Archive collects in all published formats and all languages, but manuscripts are not routinely purchased.
 Primary documents from 1916-1923, including monographs and journals by the key Dadaists, are the biggest priority for collection development.
-The Archive comprehensively collects the work of several writers and artists; a complete list of these artists and writers is available on our website.
+The Archive comprehensively collects the work of several writers and artists; a complete list of these artists and writers is available online.

-Established in 1992, the archives is named for its founders, Louise Noun and Mary Louise Smith, who conceived the idea of a repository that would collect solely on Iowa women.
-In 1991 Louise Noun auctioned the Frida Kahlo painting “Self-Portrait with Loose Hair” to permanently endow the archives.
+Established in 1992, the IWA is named for its founders, Louise Noun and Mary Louise Smith, who recognized that the work and lives of Iowa women were not adequately documented in existing repositories.
+They believed an Archives focused on women would underscore the significant contributions of Iowa women to history.
+In 1991 Louise Noun auctioned the Frida Kahlo painting “Self-Portrait with Loose Hair” to permanently endow the Iowa Women’s Archives.

 University Archives